TaxonomicShadow/Taxonomic/README.md

 # ![Diagram](Resources/concept_diagram.jpg)
 ## Product Value
 Our project has high academic and economic value.
 The project will help our clients improve their data collection efficiency, which can save a lot of time for them.
 Also, the project output software is working on automatic data collection.
 Therefore, they can reduce labor consumption and save a lot of money.
 In addition, this project is working for an open source academic website, the success of our project will help many people improve their data searching speed on this web site.
+## Value delivered to the client
+- Investigate and study on existing studies and projects of extracting information, xml tags (Golden Gate).
+- Build a roadmap to show what we will deliver at each development stage.
+- Extract information from tagged xml articles on ZooBank.
+- Do research on extracting information from untagged articles and make a design to solve it. .
+- Be able to convert untagged articles into xml format by using GoldenGate or other possible tools.
+- Extract information from tagged xml articles which are transformed by GoldenGate.
+- Output the information in the format of standard xml, which is convenient for integrated with clients’ datab	ases.
+- Build a user interface for input and output display with human-editability function.
+- Finalize the web-based APP platform.

 ## Client Expectation
 The client expects us to achieve some sort of functionality in terms of analysing documents in pdf form and returning scientific names present.
 At this point the client's expectations are not entirely clear and we intend to work with them to develop a concrete idea of what we are supposed to achieve with our project over the course of this week.
 ## Road Map and System Diagram